BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 images_onboarding:
     - file: ecash-onboarding-01
       modalImage: ecash-onboarding-01@2x
-      alt: Onboarding screen introducing ‘Satoshi Cash,’ a bitcoin-backed ecash wallet.
+      alt: Onboarding screen introducing ‘Satoshi Cash,’ a fictional bitcoin-backed ecash wallet.
 The screen highlights that the wallet offers fast and private transactions and features a video thumbnail with an explainer video.
       caption: Landing screen for Satoshi Cash, a bitcoin-backed ecash wallet.
     - file: ecash-onboarding-02
       modalImage: ecash-onboarding-02@2x